Dionisiy/CA/introduction-to-objects.md

 * They can be used to change object property values.

 * They can be used to make calculations based on object properties.
 Functions can only use parameters as an input, but methods can make calculations with object properties.

+### **The "this" Keyword**